 In security news, Coinbase recently received a patent for a new bitcoin based security measure.
 The concept behind the patent relates to a methodology for storing, distributing and utilizing bitcoin private keys.
 According to the patent, this technology will be made available via an API accessed through Coinbase’s servers.
 The security protocol will distribute security data to a number of custodians who will be able to use a key ceremony application that encrypts bundles of passphrases for safe storage.
 This is not Coinbase’s first foray into security patents; to date this is their fourth such awarded patent and they have filed for nine more related to private key security.

-Onboard Informatics, a provider of real estate information across the US, extended their Property APITrack this API with the addition of school data.
+Onboard Informatics, a provider of real estate information across the US, extended their Property API with the addition of school data.
 This data includes ratings, reviews and information on more than 125,000 public and private schools and districts.
 Developers can make GET requests to the API to get JSON or XML formatted data on a wide range of categories including: location, student and faculty data, programs, facilities and contact info.
 If you are interested in the API, you can read a recent overview of the Onboard Developer platform.